Mstager/Purple_Martin_scripts/README.md

 ### Weather analyses

 	7) Figure1a.r
-   		R script for generating Figure 1a
+   		R script for generating Figure 1a using data in Table_S4.csv and 2021_scout-arrival-data-pre-Feb20.csv

 	8) Weather.r
-		R script for conducting weather anomaly analyses and generating Figures 1b, 1c, 1d
+		R script for conducting weather anomaly analyses and generating Figures 1b using data in Table_S4.csv

 	9)

+#### Body composition analyses
+	10) QMR.r
+ 		R script for conducting body composition analyses using QMR data

+### Scout arrival